vanzonr/rarray/tutorial.md

 int main() {
     rarray<double,2> a;  // 2D arrays without size or shape.
     rarray<double,2> b;
-    a.form(4,5,1.0);  // Form array with 4x5 elements, all set to 1.
+    a.form(4, 5, 1.0);   // Form array with 4x5 elements, all set to 1.
-    b.form({          // Form array that fits the given nested lists.
-        { 1.0,  2.0,  3.0,  4.0,  5.0},
+    b.form({             // Form array that fits the given nested lists { 1.0,  2.0,  3.0,  4.0,  5.0},
         { 6.0,  7.0,  8.0,  9.0, 10.0},
         {11.0, 12.0, 13.0, 14.0, 15.0},